Swinburne has bolstered its commitment to gender equity in higher education by endorsing a joint sector position statement.

-Research shows women are facing deep social and economic impacts from the pandemic, potentially undoing decades of progress towards gender equality and presenting an increased risk of gendered violence.
+While the pandemic has created impacts for all, re-shaping our society and institutions, research shows women are facing deep social and economic impacts from the pandemic, potentially undoing decades of progress towards gender equality and presenting an increased risk of gendered violence.

 In signing the joint statement, Swinburne Vice President People, Planning and Culture Marcia Gough said the university pledged to strengthen its commitment to equity and inclusion.

 “Staying the course to improve gender equity in the sector is critical,” says Ms Gough.

 “The joint statement recognises the challenges and opportunities for our students and staff across the higher education sector created by the COVID-19 situation.

 “We must continue to measure the impacts and efficacy of programs against the broader impacts for women and ensure equitable leadership representation in our pandemic response.

 “Swinburne’s gender equity work is well established through our Science in Gender Equity (SAGE) action plan.
 Our COVID-19 Taskforce comprises equal numbers of men and women, and our academic promotion and Vice-Chancellor’s Women in STEM Research Fellow programs have successfully encouraged more women into leadership roles.